webdriverio-community/wdio-chromedriver-service/README.md

 Type: `string`

 ### chromedriverCustomPath
-To use a custome chromedriver different than the one installed through "chromedriver npm module", provide the path.
+To use a custom chromedriver different than the one installed through the "chromedriver npm module", provide the path.

 Example: `/path/to/chromedriver` (Linux / MacOS), `./chromedriver.exe` or `d:/driver/chromedriver.exe` (Windows)